TypeStrong/typedoc-site/tags/module.md

 The TSDoc specified [`@packageDocumentation`](/tags/packageDocumentation) tag can also be used to mark a comment as referring to the file, but cannot be used to rename the module.

+**NOTE:** A comment block where the `@module` tag is used must be the first comment on the page.
+So it is recommended to put it on the top of the file before an imports block.

 ## Example

 ```ts